flocked/AdvancedCollectionTableView-iOS/README.md

 }
 ```

-`TableViewDiffableDataSource` provides handlers for reordering of cells/items like `UICollectionViewDiffableDataSource’s` reordering handlers:
+`TableViewDiffableDataSource` provides handlers for reordering of cells/items like the reordering handlers of `UICollectionViewDiffableDataSource` that Apple provides:

 ```swift
 // Allow every item to be reordered